 Cardinal Shrimp Tankmates

-By now, you already know that the Cardinal shrimp are one among the more fragile and expensive species on the market.
+By now, you already know that the Cardinal shrimp are one of the most fragile and expensive species on the market.
 It is therefore advisable to approach this matter with great caution!

-Cardinal Shrimp tanks are, more often than not, set up as biotomes and hence, species that naturally reside along with the cardinal-shrimp are a great way to proceed.
+Cardinal Shrimp tanks are, more often than not, set up as biotopes, and hence, species that naturally reside along with the cardinal-shrimp are a great way to proceed.
 Sulawesi snails that originate from the genus Tylomelania (Rabbit snails) are found in the same habitat of Lake Matano and make good tankmates for the much-loved Cardinal shrimps.
-You can also opt to mix numerous species of shrimps from the Sulawesi region in the same tank.
+You can also opt to mix numerous species of shrimps from the Sulawesi region in the same tank (for example, Malawa Shrimp).
 This is quite convenient as they all generally prefer very similar water values and are not known to interbreed.

 Feeding Cardinal Shrimp